-Given that there is a consensus that small but positive rate of inflation is desirable, how can we relate this idea to a practical definition of price stability as the objective of monetary policy?
+Given that there is a consensus that a small but positive rate of inflation is desirable, how can we relate this idea to a practical definition of price stability as the objective of monetary policy?
 Although a consensus has yet to be gained as to how we should define price stability in the context of monetary policy operations, it seems reasonable to classify the views on price stability into two.

-The first definition enables one to specify price stability numerically so as to set a tolerable target range for the inflation rate, such that "price stability corresponds to a rate of inflation from zero to 2 percent."
-Let me call this approach to price stability 'measured price stability.'
+The first definition enables one to specify price stability numerically so as to set a tolerable target range for the inflation rate, such that "price stability corresponds to a rate of inflation from 0 to 2 percent."
+Let me call this approach to price stability "measured price stability."

 This approach can be interpreted as assuming that a central bank has a lexicographic ordering among policy objectives, among which price stability has primary importance, and considers other objectives only when the inflation rate remains within the target range.
-Monetary policy is regarded as a failure when the first priority objective (price stability) is off target, even though at the same time other objectives (e.g. economic growth, employment) show good performance.
-This approach emphasizes transparency in the sense that the goal of monetary policy is clear, simple, and understandable.
-Accountability of a central bank is assured by its obligation to give a convincing rationale for its policy conduct, especially in the case of missing a previously announced target.
+Monetary policy is regarded as a failure when the first priority objective (price stability) is off target, even though at the same time other objectives (for example, economic growth, employment) show good